 I was also mesmerized by the way she handled her knife.
 Every cut was so clean and well thought out that it seemed almost surgical but she looked so natural performing every cut.
 It was as if her knife was an extension of her hand and that she was incomplete without that part.

-When it came down to picking a culinary school, Le Cordon Bleu was first on my list of schools to visit.
+Regarding picking a culinary school, Le Cordon Bleu was first on my list of schools to visit.
 On the day of my tour I was hypnotized as I walked through the production kitchens and when I saw the equipment and realized that the majority of it had come from the restaurant supply company I had worked for I took it as a sign and registered that day.

 There are many high school students and individuals looking for a career change interested in the culinary field.
 What advice do you have for them about applying to culinary school?

 There are going to be people who know more about food and recipes, can prep faster and will generally outperform you in the kitchen but you need to live your dream.
 Identify those people, watch them work and befriend them.
 Some of my best friends from school are the people who intimidated me the most.
-By befriending them I realized that there were things that I excelled at and we taught each other little tricks at every opportunity.
+By befriending them, I realized that there were things that I excelled at and we taught each other little tricks at every opportunity.

 Challenge yourself and those around you and will grow by leaps and bounds.